benjaminfang/rbm24-workflow/README.md

 ### scRNA-seq

-1. Download the scRNA-seq data from NCBI(accession ID: XXX), and put it under scRNA-seq/raw-data/6hpf.
+1. Download the scRNA-seq data from NCBI(accession ID: XXX), and place it under scRNA-seq/raw-data/6hpf.

 2. Change directory to scRNA-seq/scripts/6hpf, and changing *working_dire* to your actural working path.